 And be sure to use dairy free chocolate chips, or another mix-in entirely.
 Chopped soft nuts like pecans or walnuts are delicious.

-How to make gluten free egg free pumpkin cookies
+How to make gluten free egg free pumpkin chocolate chip cookies

 There's only one egg in this recipe, so it's a great candidate for being replaced with 1 “chia egg” (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).